Professor-G/MicroLIA/README.md

 # Citation

-If you use LIA in publication, we would appreciate citations to the paper, [Godines et al. 2019.](https://arxiv.org/abs/2004.14347)
+If you use MicroLIA in publication, we would appreciate citations to the paper, [Godines et al. 2019.](https://arxiv.org/abs/2004.14347)

 # How to Contribute?

 Want to contribute?
 Bug detections?
 Comments?
 Suggestions?
-Please email us : danielgodinez123@gmail.com, etibachelet@gmail.com, rstreet@lcogt.net, claudiatrevino2002@gmail.com.
+Please email us : danielgodinez123@gmail.com, etibachelet@gmail.com, rstreet@lcogt.net